GerardoROCA/CNIB25paper164/README.md

 # Computational Modeling Pipeline for the Na⁺/Cl⁻ Cotransporter (NCC)

 ## Abstract
+> **AI-generated content**
+> This text was created with the assistance of AI tools.
+Verify before use.

 Computational protein modeling is a cornerstone of modern biomedical engineering, providing atomic-level structural insights that can accelerate drug discovery.
 We present a project-based pipeline that guides researchers through: